markuspf/HackInTheMiddle/README.md

 ## How to use this hack

  1) Consider whether you really do want to do this to yourself.
+ 1a) to install scscp for sage run `sage --pip install scscp --user`
  2) If yes, then, run in two different terminals
  ```
   # sage orgiami_server.sage